Record, concatenate and synchronize Twitch live streams

 This script can be used to record live streams without waiting for them to end.
 It starts to record live stream immediately, then downloads VOD and concatenates them into full stream recording.

-Obviously, this script requires channel to have public VODs.
+Notice: This script requires channel to have public VODs.

 - Check if channel is live and VOD for current stream already exists;